daydreamerovo/AmazonReview-Translated-to-Chinese--Sentiment-Analysis-BERT/README.md

 For smaller models with locally merged weights, the two **Qwen3-0.6B** zero-shot runs achieve **57.15%** (**0.075 s/sample**) and **54.35%** (**0.061 s/sample**), with the corresponding **5-shot** results **79.66%** (**0.26 s/sample**).

-Overall,The 4B instruction model delivers the best result this round at **82.75%** with a reasonable few-shot size, but the time delay is far beyond industrial demand.
+Overall, the 4B instruction model delivers the best result this round at **82.75%** with a reasonable few-shot size, but the time delay is far beyond industrial demand.
 Perform a LoRA fine-tune on 0.6B's 5-shot may be a satisfactory plan.

 ## Repository Structure
 TO DO